 If you’re self-employed, you won’t have access to a company pension scheme, but you can still pay into a personal, private pension for the self-employed.
 Like most company schemes, personal pensions are defined contributions or money purchase pension schemes.

 That means the amount of income you’ll receive from your pension at retirement will depend on how much you’ve put into it and how the money invested performs over time, once charges are taken into account.

 There are plenty of pension providers to choose from, many of which offer a wide range of investments.
-If you’re not sure which pension to pick, or which investments to put your money into, seek professional financial advice.
+If you’re not sure which investments to put your money into, seek professional financial advice.

 Stakeholder pensions are a type of personal pension which allows you to make low minimum contributions and have caps on the charges that apply to them.

 Compared to other plans they may provide a limited range of investment options, and like other types of defined contribution pensions, the amount you’ll end up with at retirement will depend on how much you’ve contributed and how your investments have performed.

 Another option for the self-employed is a self-invested personal pension (SIPP) which, as the name suggests, enables you to pick which investments you want to hold in your pension wrapper and manage them yourself.